pedrofortini/machine-monitor-system/README.md

 ### Testing

-Unit tests were included for the SpringBoot API, to execute them run the command:
+The SpringBoot API was tested using JUnit, to execute the tests run:

 `mvn test`